News & Notes:

 husband traveled to Dubai to see their

-young grandson; since then, there's a
+young grandson; since then, there are two

-little granddaughter.
+more grandchildren.
 Photo below shows

 Mary Jane and hubby in 2008 in Hawaii.